Are you frustrated because you’ve some stuff to fix up around your yard?

 The Power iMIG 140e Duty Cycle

-As it is such a selling point Everlast Power Products Inc. publish its duty cycles and the ambient temperature (40 degrees centigrade) they measure it in.
+And Everlast Power Products Inc. publish its duty cycles and the ambient temperature they measure it in.
+(40 degrees centigrade.)

-With the Power iMIG 140e you have a duty cycle of;
+On your Power iMIG 140e you’ve a duty cycle of:

 - 25% at 140 Amp